Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 **Scotch Creek Extraterrestrial Research Facility, British Columbia, Canada, Earth**

 *If you're interested, the escape pod is probably still where I left it, somewhere in the Monongahela national forest.
 I walked until I found a road, hitch-hiked to Charlottesville.
-Hvek and Twanri had assured me that I would be amply rewarded for my service, and they had not lied---the Swiss bank account they had made me memorise the details of contained a lavish supply of funds, more than enough to pick a town at random on the map and work my way here by Greyhound.*
+Hvek and Twanri had assured me that I would be amply rewarded for my service, and they had not lied - the Swiss bank account they had made me memorise the details of contained a lavish supply of funds, more than enough to pick a town at random on the map and work my way here by Greyhound.*

 *Most went on this apartment, and on reinforcing it.
 The rest... keeps me alive, so I can tell my story.*